refuel-ai/autolabel/docs/guide/accuracy/chain-of-thought.md

 }
 ```

+Notice the changes that we have made to the config compared to the config without Chain-of-Thought [here](/guide/tasks/question_answering_task).
+We have added two new fields to the config

+* `explanation_column`
+* `example_template`

-Notice the changes that we have made to the config structure.
-First, we have defined the `explanation_column`.
-This is the column where the explanation for the seed examples will reside.
+`explanation_column` is the column where the explanation for the seed examples will reside.
 Next, notice that the `example_template` key contains the explanation column as well.
 This tells the config where the explanation should be put when using the seed examples.
-We use the Let's think step by step prompt to initiate the chain of thought in the model.
-We pass the answer in the json format so that it is easier for the model to parse the input and understand how the answer needs to be parsed by the library.
+We use the `Let's think step by step` prompt to initiate the chain of thought in the model.

 Now, in order to generate explanations for the seed examples, in case they were not manually generated is,
 ```py